 Students must complete a minimum of 91 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
-All courses must be completed with a grade of 'C' or better.
-Practicum and Student Teaching courses require students to pass CLASS assessments to successfully complete the courses.
-Twenty four (24) credits must be completed at Southwestern before the degree is awarded.
+All courses in the program must be completed with a 'C' or better.
+Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.

-Courses that are developmental in nature, (designed to prepare students for college transfer courses), are not applicable to this degree.
+Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.